jadecobra/python_tdd_exercises/source/calculator.rst

 RED : make it fail
 ^^^^^^^^^^^^^^^^^^

-I am going to add a failing test to ``test_calculator.py`` to intentionally trigger a ``ZeroDivisionError`` and comment out the previous test that sometimes fails, this helps me remove the variability of the test for some time while I figure out the error
+I will add a failing test to ``test_calculator.py`` to intentionally trigger a ``ZeroDivisionError`` and comment out the previous test that sometimes fails, to help remove the variability of the test for some time while I figure out the error

 .. code-block:: python